hetznercloud/terraform-provider-hcloud/docs/data-sources/zone.md

 For Internationalized domain names (IDN), see the `provider::hcloud::idna` function.

 See the [Zones API documentation](https://docs.hetzner.cloud/reference/cloud#zones) for more details.

-**Experimental:** DNS API is in beta, breaking changes may occur within minor releases.
-See https://docs.hetzner.cloud/changelog#2025-10-07-dns-beta for more details.

 ## Example Usage